vincentchachere/osticket-prereqs/README.md

 ### 15.B ) Login into Virtual Machine

-- `Username:` vincentchachere (whatever you typed in st the beginnning of Part B: Step 9)
+- `Username:` vincentchachere (whatever you typed in at the beginnning of Part B: Step 9)

-- `Password:` *YourPassword* (whatever you typed in st the beginnning of Part B: Step 9)
+- `Password:` *YourPassword* (whatever you typed in at the beginnning of Part B: Step 9)

 - Click: `Continue`